 Global Health Studies

-Professors Pinnow (Chair), Coates, Dawson, Farrelly-Jackson, Finaret, Humphreys, Peterson, Runestad, Silva, and Waggett
+Professors Pinnow (Chair), Coates, Dawson, Farrelly-Jackson, Finaret, Humphreys, Peterson, Runestad, Shaw, Silva, and Waggett

 Global Health Studies is an interdivisional program that promotes a multidimensional understanding of local and global health issues, particularly in low-resource regions.
 It emphasizes the links between health and patterns of economic and social development, and it brings together courses on the environment, ethics, politics, economics, society, and culture.
 The major and minor aim to foster 1) an understanding of disease causation and prevention; 2) awareness of the transnational dimensions of health and disease; 3) comprehension of the relationship between health and the built and natural environments; 4) an ethical outlook that promotes sensitivity to the culture of local communities; 5) firsthand knowledge of real-life global health work; and 6) an appreciation of the political, historical, social, behavioral, scientific, and cultural aspects of health in the search for sustainable solutions.